 It is funny to me how many people ask this question, and the answer is YES companies hire self-taught programmers all of the time.

 Not only did I get ALL of my programming jobs with no degree.
-I now regularly hire people without degrees or degrees in completely unrelated areas who are completely self-taught.
+I now regularly hire people without degrees or degrees in completely self-taught and completely unrelated areas.

 I read the other day that 70% of job listings don’t even require a degree.

-If you are worried that you may not know enough or your resume may not be as good looking as other peoples.
+If you are worried that you may not know enough or your resume may not be as good-looking as other peoples.
 Just know companies hire self-taught programmers all of the time.
-Programming is interesting in that it is still early enough in our understanding that it can be considered an art.
+Programming is engaging because it is still early enough to understand that it can be considered an art.